l7mp/stunner-helm/README.md

     - [Monitoring](#monitoring)

 ## Important
+> **Warning**
-There are a few things to know before jumping right into using STUNner
+> There are a few things to know before jumping right into using STUNner
-- STUNner must installed into the same namespace as the `gatewayclass` and config was in case you are using STUNner with the gateway-operator
+> - STUNner must installed into the same namespace as the `gatewayclass` and config was in case you are using STUNner with the gateway-operator

-## Deploying
+## Deploy STUNner with Helm
 There are two ways to install and use STUNner.
-It is advised to use STUNner with the STUNner Gateway Operator.
+It is advised to use [STUNner with the STUNner Gateway Operator](#with-the-stunner-gateway-operator).

 ### With the STUNner Gateway Operator

+#### Release channels

+We use two different strategies to release the charts.
+There are stable releases and dev releases.
+Stable releases are numbered and considered safe to use.
+While the development charts are using docker images built with the latest commits.
+Note that the development versions are not considered stable and might contain bugs and issues.

 #### Stable release

-The following commands will install the *latest stable* release of the stunner-gateway-operator and stunner helm charts.
+Use these commands to install the *latest stable* release of the stunner-gateway-operator and stunner helm charts.

 ```console
 helm repo add stunner https://l7mp.io/stunner